10 TIPS FOR BEGINNERS

 Having a large accommodation is great, but to make that even better, you can provide enrichment for them to stimulate their brains.
-Giving them activities to do will prevent boredom and it is great fun to watch them display natural behaviours; you should take into consideration some their natural instincts to encourage this.
+Enrichment can help to prevent boredom and it is great fun to watch them display natural behaviours.
+Take into consideration some their natural instincts when enriching the habitat to encourage this kind of behaviour.

 Tip 4: Feed them a natural diet

-Their digestive systems work the same way as the wild form of our domestic guinea pigs.
-They have a thin stomach and a long intestine.
+The digestive systems of companion guinea pigs works the same way as their wild form did.
+Guinea pigs have a thin stomach and a long intestine.

-They consume countless small meals each day (including hay, grass, vegetables, forage, herbs..) as their digestive systems are designed for this.
+They consume countless small meals each day (including hay, grass, vegetables, forage, herbs..) as their digestive systems are designed to eat little and often.

 A good variety of grasses and meadow plants contain almost all the vitamins and minerals required.

-The best way to monitor your guinea pigs health is to get to know them very well by spending lots of time with them.
-This way it will be easier to detect illness if they are acting out of character and not being themselves.
+The best way to monitor the health of your guinea pig is to get to know them very well, by spending lots of time with them - this way it will be easier to detect illness if they are acting out of character and not being themselves.